mpalazzolo/apple-music-python/README.md

 A python wrapper for the Apple Music API.

-See the [Apple Music API documentation](https://developer.apple.com/documentation/applemusicapi/about_the_apple_music_api) for additional info:
+See the [Apple Music API documentation](https://developer.apple.com/documentation/applemusicapi/about_the_apple_music_api) for additional info.

 NOTE: This does not support library resources.